annarabeony/anna-portfolio/case_studies/create-a-user-centric-cms-for-software-agents.md

 ###### Challenge Request Flow

 **Milestones & Long-Term Vision -** One of the main pain points about building new habits is to... make it a real habit, so not to give it up.
 At this point, I've understood that I will need to bring a long-term vision to those habits, in order to give real value to keep it doing.
 Users need to feel their improvement and benefits.
-Then, milestones came to me as a great idea.
-We also need to keep going step by step and archive goals one after another.
+Then, milestones came to me as a great idea, to go on step by step and archive goals one after another.

 ![](https://annarabeonybucket.s3.eu-west-2.amazonaws.com/tomorrow_milestones_draft.JPG)